EaintHmoo/HospitalManagementSystem/README.md

 ### Abstract

-This project is for the Hospital Management.
+This project is for Hospital Management.
 There are three parts in this project, doctor, patient and admin.

 Doctor can be check his/her patient list and medical record and his/her profile.